-The statement of activities demonstrates the degree to which the direct expenses of a given function or segments are offset by program revenues.
+The statement of activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
+Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.

-Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Separate financial statements are provided from governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
 Currently, the CSA does not have a proprietary or fiduciary fund types.
 Major individual governmental funds are reported as separate columns in the fund financial statements.